 No matter which animal you are raising, good nutrition is the first step you should think about.
 Without proper food a rooster can get mean and start fighting other chickens.
 Make sure you give plenty of food so all the chickens can have their fill.
 Having enough food will keep them all relaxed.

 #2: Spend Time with Your Backyard Chickens

 You should make it a regular habit to spend time with your rooster from the moment you get them.
 They will get to know you from the start and will feel more comfortable around you.
-Instead of running away with fear, they will actually come towards you when you visit.
+Instead of running away with fear, they will actually come toward you when you visit.
 This will also make it easier for you to check them for parasites.
-Having friendly roosters and chickens is important to keep all of them calm and friendly towards each other.
+Having friendly roosters and chickens is important to keep all of them calm and friendly toward each other.

 #3: Establish Yourself as the Flock Leader

 Just like humans, roosters also sometimes require some disciplinary action.
 They might nip at you or fly at you trying to scratch you.
 This behavior usually suggests they are only treating you as a member of the flock.
 You need to show them who the boss is and that their behavior is not acceptable.
 Chiding them or scolding them lightly are a couple of simple things you can do teach them to recognize your commands.
 As with most animals, roosters can be taught to follow orders.